tianyh2003/mlzero/README.md

 # MLZero
 This is an implementation of alphazero for playing 8x8 gomoku.
-We can get a great model in several hours.
+You can get a great model in several hours.
 The original repository exists at https://gitee.com/tianyh2003/mlzero

 # Requirements